VoxHash/EngineerView-Portfolio/docs/configuration.md

 - Video URLs and embed information

 **Troubleshooting:**
 - **401 Error**: Access token may be invalid or expired.
-Generate a new one.
+Generate a new one from https://developer.vimeo.com/apps
-- **404 Error**: User ID may be incorrect.
-Double-check your user ID.
+- **404 Error**: User ID may be incorrect. **Important**: Vimeo User IDs are numeric (e.g., `12345678`), not usernames.
+Get your numeric User ID from https://vimeo.com/settings/profile
 - **403 Error**: Access token may not have the required scopes.
-Regenerate with `public` scope.
+Regenerate with `public` scope
+- **"User ID must be numeric" error**: You're using a username instead of a numeric User ID.
+Vimeo User IDs are numbers, not text usernames

 ### How to Get Twitch Credentials

-The `TWITCH_CHANNEL_NAME` and `TWITCH_CLIENT_ID` are required to fetch videos from Twitch.
-Note that Twitch's Helix API requires OAuth authentication for some endpoints, but basic video fetching may work with just a Client ID.
+The `TWITCH_CHANNEL_NAME` and `TWITCH_CLIENT_ID` are required to fetch videos from Twitch. `TWITCH_CLIENT_SECRET` is optional but recommended - Twitch's Helix API requires OAuth authentication for most endpoints, and providing the Client Secret enables OAuth App Access Token flow.

 **Steps to get Twitch Channel Name and Client ID:**